Aedenfri-Fusiondev/javascript-concept-practice/day-02-scope-functions/README.md

 # Day 02 – Dynamic Message Generator

-A simple JavaScript project that displays a greeting message based on user input.
+A small JavaScript project that displays a greeting based on user input and handles empty input validation.

-## Concepts
+# Concepts Used

-- DOM manipulation
+DOM manipulation
-- Event listeners
+Event handling
-- Functions & parameters
+Functions
-- Reading input values

-## How it works
-User enters a name → clicks button → message updates dynamically.
+Conditional logic
+User input validation

+# Functionality

+Shows a personalized greeting on button click
+Displays a warning message when input is empty

 ✅ Status: Completed